As part of our ongoing ‘Everything you need to know about cruising’ series, here is your guide to the different cruise line companies.

 Oenophiles (if you don’t understand that, don’t worry you aren’t one) will love the wine-blending masterclass on board with Blendtique and a super-indulgent-wine-snob extravaganza of Riedel crystal glass comparison experience.
 But if gin or whiskey or even a Bundy is more your thing, a mixology class may be for you.
 Booze is well and truly an experience on Celebrity.

 While this all sounds very adult and Celebrity is a favourite for couples, there is a significant amount of energy put into family activities too.
-Camp at Sea, as Celebrity calls its youth program, is divided into four categories: Art, Recreation, Culinary and S.T.E.M (Science Technology Engineering and Math).
+Camp at Sea, as Celebrity calls its youth program, is divided into four categories: Art, Recreation, Culinary and S.T.E.M (Science Technology Engineering, and Math).
 Celebrity is the only cruise line we have heard of where a number of shore excursions are specifically designed for families.

 This French company has been kicking goals by going against the trend of building bigger ships and focusing instead on small-ship expeditions in the luxury sphere.
 It is a sensory overload of French hospitality and refinement with a sense of expedition adventure as you hop in and out of Zodiacs and retire to luxury in the evening.

-The brand new Le Lapérouse swanned into Sydney Harbour in all her glory in February 2019.
+Le Lapérouse swanned into Sydney Harbour in all her glory in February 2019.
 This ship is the second of what will be six Explorer Class vessels, carrying a maximum of 184 passengers in 92 pretty swanky staterooms and suites.
 The Owner’s Cabin even has its own Jacuzzi.

 With such small numbers, the focus is on doing less, brilliantly – hence there being only two restaurants and three bars.
 Not a problem when there is a lot of adventure to be had off the ship on Zodiacs.